What Are The Fish Eggs On Top Of Sushi And Is It Healthy?

 The no-kill method of harvesting caviar also requires fish farms to invest in hormones, chemicals, and equipment necessary to perform a seamless operation.
 Unfortunately, fish farmers look at this as a financial liability, which also makes them prefer the classic method instead.

 If conservationists and animal rights activists deem traditional caviar as inhumane and unethical, this also poses a problem.
 Certain people, such as pregnant women, will have to say “no” to no-kill caviar due to the hormones and/or proteins used to extract the roe.

 What are the different types of fish eggs?

 Tobiko (flying fish roe)

-Tokibo fish eggs are small measuring between 0.5 to 0.8 mm in diameter and they possess a red-orange color, salty/smoky flavor, and are crunchy to the bite.
+Tokibo fish eggs are small, measuring between 0.5 to 0.8 mm in diameter.
+They possess a red-orange color, salty/smoky flavor, and are crunchy to the bite.

 Masago (smelt roe)

 Smelt roe, or “masago”, as the Japanese call it, are the caplin fish’s edible eggs commonly used in making sushi and sashimi.